mossgreen/mossgreen.github.io/_posts/2019-05-07-Spring-Certification-Spring-Security.md

 classes: wide
 ---

-Spring Security is worth 6% of the professional certification, only.
+Spring Security is worth 6% of the professional certification.

 ### What are authentication and authorization?
 Which must come first?
  - Authentication: who are you?